Volkswagen Polo hatchback - MPG, running costs & CO2

 The range of engines offered with the latest Volkswagen Polo should ensure that whatever your requirements are, be it economy, performance or a combination of the two, you should be able to find one that’s suitable.

 Kicking off the range is a 1.0-litre non-turbocharged petrol, now only available with 79bhp.
-This engine was offered with the previous generation Polo and returns up to 51.4mpg.
-One caveat though: you need to drive this version hard to get up to speed on faster roads, which will see your fuel economy tumble.
+This engine was offered with the previous generation Polo and returns up to 51.8mpg.
+One caveat though: you need to drive this version hard to get up to speed on faster roads, which will quickly see your fuel economy tumble.

 Volkswagen Polo MPG & CO2